jennah2121/JavaScript-Calculator/README.md

 # Javascript Calculator
 A fully functioning javascript calculator made as part of FreeCodeCamp.
+This has identical functionality to the other JavaScript calculator I have made however, this one does not use any frameworks.

-View the project at: https://jennah2121.github.io/JS-Calculator/
+View the project at:

 #### User Stories specified by FreeCodeCamp
 1. I can add, subtract, multiply and divide two numbers.